pelle/clauth/README.md

 A client application has a client-id and a client-secret which is used for issuing tokens.

+## Users

+A User record exists which can be instantiated and stored easily by the register-user function:

+    (register-user login password name url)

 ## Stores

 Stores are used to store tokens and will be used to store clients and users as well.